 Scans of tags can be conducted in two ways: through mobile RFID guns or Apptricity, patent pending technology, I-Connect™ Controller.
 RFID guns running an Android operating system can load the Apptricity Asset Mobile application to directly input the scan data into the Apptricity application.

 Alternatively, I-Connect Controller is a static interrogator that can be set up in strategic spots to ensure maximum coverage of a contained area (warehouse).
-Antennas are attached to the controller, and will run scans to collect RFID reads, which are then sent to the Web application via cellular or WiFi connection.
-With assets backed by RFID tags, missing or misplaced assets can be tracked back to the last scan date or custodian last assigned the asset – giving management complete visibility into asset location 24/7/365.
+Antennas are attached to the controller, and will run scans to collect RFID reads, which are then sent to the Web application via cellular or Wi-Fi connection.
+With construction asset management backed by RFID tags, missing or misplaced assets can be tracked back to the last scan date or custodian last assigned the asset – giving management complete visibility into asset location 24/7/365.
 Employees become more responsible regarding assets and are also less tempted to steal them.

 Lifecycle Discrepancies Requiring Higher-than-Necessary Purchasing

-The solution also contains a robust lifecycle calculator so the Company can enter in purchase date, expected lifespan, and warranty information, to help management make informed decisions about when an item needs to be retired.
-The Company can set alerts to let management know when an item needs to be retired, or undergo service.
+The construction asset management software solution also contains a robust lifecycle calculator so the company can enter in purchase date, expected lifespan, and warranty information, to help management make informed decisions about when an item needs to be retired.
+The company can set alerts to let management know when an item needs to be retired, or undergo service.
 This allows management to stay one step ahead on replacing old items and eliminates unnecessary, costly purchases.